 A man with whom Louis Ironson attempts to have rough sex in Central Park after he abandons Prior Walter.
 (Kushner specifies that this character is to be played by the same actor who plays Prior, suggesting just how futile Louis’s attempt to “escape” Prior is.)

-The “imaginary friend” of Hannah Pitt, who leads her into a make-believe world whenever she’s upset with her life with Joe Pitt.
+The “imaginary friend” of Harper Pitt, who leads her into a make-believe world whenever she’s upset with her life with Joe Pitt.
 (Kushner specifies that this character is to be played by the same actor who plays Belize.)

 Prior Walter’s nurse.
 (Kushner specifies that this character is to be played by the same actor who plays the Angel of America, further complicating the idea of whether or not the Angel is just a hallucination.)